Global Settings: Default Weight

 - If a product’s weight is set as an empty string (

-) or null, the Default Weight value will be used.
+"") or null, the Default Weight value will be applied for rate calculations. 😊

 Platform-Specific Behavior